 "You OK?"
 It asked again.
 "You seem a bit dazed and lost, can I help at all?"
 Its speaking unsettled me slightly, but it didn't seem like it had any intentions of harming me.

-"…Is that some kind of costume you're wearing, because it's VERY well made – I genuinely thought you were a cyndaquil for a moment."
-I said – it make sense – I'm looking at a talking human-sized cyndaquil – it would make perfect sense if a human was inside a costume talking to me.
+"…Is that some kind of costume you're wearing, because it's very well made!
+I genuinely thought you were a cyndaquil for a moment."
+I said.
+It make sense – I'm looking at a talking, human-sized cyndaquil.
+It would make perfect sense if a human was inside a costume talking to me.

-"…You're…strange – are most snivys that odd?" he replied in puzzlement.
+"…You're…strange.
+Are most snivys that odd?" he replied in puzzlement.
 I spluttered at this remark.

 "What snivy are you referring to?"
 I asked him, feeling a bit frustrated as I looked around to see if there were any snivys about, of which there were non that I could see.

-"Aw come on Snivy – you can't possibly be this odd, surely – I mean, who do you think you are?"
+"Aw come on Snivy – you can't possibly be this delusional.
+I mean, who do you think you are?"
 It said to me, sounding amused by all this.
 I grumbled – it was relishing my current predicament, I was sure of it.
 Raising my hand slowly, I pointed at him to bring his full attention.
 My arm looked really blurry, unable to focus on closer objects.

 "I'm just saying…" The cyndaquil said.
 "You know, I don't think you are OK – you should come with me."
-He said – he didn't sound like he was mocking me, but I took it the wrong way.
+He said.
+He didn't sound like he was mocking me, but I took it the wrong way.

-"Look you stupid bastard, I was just asking where I bloody was – I drank too much, and I somehow wound up on this beach, so could you just tell me where I am and leave me be?"
+"Look you stupid bastard, I was just asking where I bloody was!
+I drank too much, and I somehow wound up on this beach, so could you just tell me where I am and leave me be?"
 I said in a headache-induced rant.

 "…Wow, you're a bit of an asshole, you know that?
 I hope the rest of your kind aren't as rude as you."
 The cyndaquil said, though he somehow didn't seemed to be all that bothered by what I said.
 "You're on the beach just south of Treasure Town...er, that didn't look like it meant much to you."